justnonamenoname/lt/readme.md

 Qualia coordinates in space cannot be specified by xyz coordinates, since this is a partition of space along axes that does not exist.
 If the coordinates are specified by spin, then the coordinates must be set unconditionally and the reference point is unclear.
 The way information is encoded for qualia will be studied during the research of the qualia generator.
-Since the size of the point of the visual image is nonzero, this means that we are directly observing wave functions, or a qualia object that depends on it.
+Since the size of the point of the visual image is nonzero, this means that we are directly observing quantum states, or a qualia object that depends on it.
-The fact that qualia are generated from a wave function allows us to define formulas for the qualia wave function.
+The fact that qualia are generated from a quantum state allows us to define formulas for the qualia wave function.

 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/decode.png" width="150">